Tinnitus - Harvard Health

 Diagnosis

-The cause of tinnitus may be difficult to determine.
-Your doctor will ask if you have been exposed to loud noise at work or home and will ask about medications you take, including all herbs and supplements.
+Tinnitus can sometimes be hard to diagnose.
+Expect your doctor to ask you if you have been exposed to loud noise at work or home, and what medications you take, including all herbs and supplements.
 He or she may look in your ears to see if you have wax blockage or if the eardrum appears abnormal.
-If your hearing is affected, then your doctor may have you undergo a hearing test called an audiogram to measure your hearing ability in each ear.
+If your hearing is affected, it might be a good idea to have a hearing test called an audiogram to measure your hearing ability in each ear.

 Treatment

 The treatment of tinnitus depends on its cause.
-People whose tinnitus is a side effect of a medication will improve when the medication is stopped or the dosage is decreased.
+In people whose tinnitus is a side effect of a medication, the sound will fade away when the medication is stopped or the dosage is decreased.
 Removing a wax blockage may improve ringing in the ear.
 When tinnitus is caused by Meniere's disease, the tinnitus usually remains even when the disease is treated.

-Cognitive behavioral therapy helps the person reduce their negative response to tinnitus and has been shown to be help decrease the frequency and severity of symptoms.

-- tinnitus training therapy, small devices that generate "white noise" are worn behind or inside the ear canal to help the person learn to ignore the tinnitus.
+- Tinnitus training therapy, using a small device worn behind or inside the ear canal that generates "white noise."
+This can help a person learn to ignore tinnitus

-Many medications have been tried to treat tinnitus.
-Some people respond to antidepressant and anti-anxiety medications.

-The outlook for tinnitus depends on its cause.
-In people with tinnitus related to earwax buildup or medications, the condition usually will go away when the earwax is removed or the medication is stopped.
-In people with tinnitus related to sudden, loud noise, tinnitus may improve gradually, although there may be some permanent noise-related hearing loss.
+Some people find that they can lessen the intensity of tinnitus by limiting caffeine.

-Even when standard medical treatments fail to relieve tinnitus, most people learn to tolerate the problem either by ignoring the sound or by using various strategies to mask the sound.
+When standard medical treatments fail to relieve tinnitus, some people learn to tolerate the problem either by ignoring the sound or by using various strategies to mask the sound.
 In others, however, the persistent ringing affects their sense of wellness and adds to depressed mood or anxiety.

 Disclaimer: